we all want to know how travel changes you and it does so by letting travel change who you are

 You’ll see things you’d never imagined you’d see.

-But slowly, piece by piece, situation by situation, new friends by new friends, like by like, dislike by dislike, experience by experience, meal by meal, you start to fit things together into a more precise, yet expansive version of yourself.
+But slowly, piece by piece, situation by situation, new friends by new friends, like by like, dislike by dislike, experience by experience, meal by meal, you start to fit things together into a more precise, yet expansive version of yourself—you grow in ways you never could have predicted.

-You become a stronger, more complete version of you.
+You become a stronger, more complete version of yourself.

 You haven’t “found” anything.
 You’ve lost yourself beyond recognition only to build a more open, less judgmental, confident you.

-A version that you could never have discovered had you stayed where you were: comfortable and safe.
+A version you could never have discovered had you stayed where you were: comfortable and safe.

 Similar Posts